 What is Keeping children safe in education (KCSIE)?

-Keeping children safe in education (KCSIE) is the key document to guide all educational settings in safeguarding children and young people.
-Authored by the Department for Education (DFE), KCSIE details statutory guidance on safeguarding.
+Keeping children safe in education (KCSIE) is the key document that provides statutory safeguarding guidance to all educational settings.
 It provides a framework of the legal duties for governance and leadership to enable them to ensure best practice and the safety of children, young people and staff.
-The document is reviewed by HM Government annually to ensure new and emerging safeguarding themes are included and that the current guidance reflects any changes or redefinitions of subject topics e.g. the term Honour Based Violence has been changed to Honour Based Abuse to reflect that this type of abuse can occur without violent acts.
+The document is reviewed by HM Government annually to ensure new and emerging safeguarding themes are included and that the current guidance reflects any changes or additional content needed to reflect research e.g. peer on peer abuse (see below).

 Background to the changes

 The ongoing impact of the pandemic and the demands this has placed on educational settings has meant that reopening the consultations on the plans to extend and redefine the role of Designated Safeguarding Leads and their deputies has not been possible.
 Therefore, this year the changes to the substantive document have been limited.

 Although the revisions are limited, any change to KCSIE promotes a sense, quite rightly, of urgency for those charged with the duties of governance and senior leadership.
 We need to ensure all statutory measures are reflected in our policies and continue to be met, that staff are prepared to carry out their duties effectively within expected guidelines and most importantly that practice keeps children, young people and staff safe.

 What changes have been made in the 2021 version of KCSIE?